loganmancuso/application_hashicorp-vault/README.md

 vault operator init -key-shares=6 -key-threshold=3
 ```

-to unlcock the vault either run the commands below or use the helper script in scrips/unseal.sh
+2. unlock the vault either run the commands below or use the helper script in ./scrips/unseal.sh

 ```bash
 # Unlocking the exisiting vault